downtowndetroit/business-inventory-app/README.md

 data about **Downtown Detroit** and visualizing using ArcGIS JavaScript Toolkit.
 The data used in this project came from DDP ArcGIS
-Online Server, Detroit Open Data, and ORBIS
+Online Server, Detroit Open Data, and InfoUSA Database.
-Database.

 ## What it can do ?